-Discovery Garden, Inc. (DG Cannabis) is a beautiful garden and processing center perched on Discovery Bay in Washington State.
+Discovery Garden is a beautiful garden and processing center perched on Discovery Bay in Washington State.
 It is our mission to grow truly regenerative cannabis--cannabis that regenerates communities, people, and its ecosystem.

 We utilize biological and ecological management practices, consisting of "living soil" ecology and biological pest management.
 Because of this, our plants are very healthy and yield potent oils.